MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 ---

-Place a locking collar on the lead-screw.
+Place a locking collar on the lead screw.

 ![](../img/z_axis_assembly/y_axis_step_66.png){: .shadow}

 !!! tip
     Tighten the collar slightly so that it stays in place.
-If you drop it at this point, it will be a pain to fish it out from behind the -Z-axis mounting plate!
+If you drop it at this point, it will be a pain to fish it from behind the Z-axis mounting plate!

 ---